Jtcode350/hello-world/README.md

 # hello-world
 This repository is for practicing the GitHub Flow.
-I am good at computers and enjoy helping my neighbors with their computer issues.
+I enjoy helping my neighbors with their computer issues and learning new things about technology.